WesH0use/AWS_Developer_Notes/Security.md

 **Use of Bucket Policies** - A bucket policy is a resource-based AWS Identity and Access Management (IAM) policy.
 You add a bucket policy to a bucket to grant other AWS accounts or IAM users access permissions for the bucket and the objects in it.
 Object permissions apply only to the objects that the bucket owner creates.

+### You have a web application hosted on EC2 that makes GET and PUT requests for objects stored in Amazon Simple Storage Service (S3) using the SDK for PHP.
+As the security team completed the final review of your application for vulnerabilities, they noticed that your application uses hardcoded IAM access key and secret access key to gain access to AWS services.
+They recommend you leverage a more secure setup, which should use temporary credentials if possible.
+Which of the following options can be used to address the given use-case?

+**Use an IAM Instance Role**

+An instance profile is a container for an IAM role that you can use to pass role information to an EC2 instance when the instance starts.
+The AWS SDK will use the EC2 metadata service to obtain temporary credentials thanks to the IAM instance role.
+This is the most secure and common setup when deploying any kind of applications onto an EC2 instance.

+### A cybersecurity company is publishing critical log data to a log group in Amazon CloudWatch Logs, which was created 3 months ago.
+The company must encrypt the log data using an AWS KMS customer master key (CMK), so any future data can be encrypted to meet the company’s security guidelines.
+How can the company address this use-case?

+ **Use the AWS CLI associate-kms-key command and specify the KMS key ARN**

+Log group data is always encrypted in CloudWatch Logs.
+You can optionally use AWS AWS Key Management Service for this encryption.
+If you do, the encryption is done using an AWS KMS (AWS KMS) customer master key (CMK).
+Encryption using AWS KMS is enabled at the log group level, by associating a CMK with a log group, either when you create the log group or after it exists.

+After you associate a CMK with a log group, all newly ingested data for the log group is encrypted using the CMK.
+This data is stored in an encrypted format throughout its retention period.
+CloudWatch Logs decrypts this data whenever it is requested.
+CloudWatch Logs must have permissions for the CMK whenever encrypted data is requested.

+To associate the CMK with an existing log group, you can use the _associate-kms-key_ command.

+### A development team is storing sensitive customer data in S3 that will require encryption at rest.
+The encryption keys must be rotated at least annually.
+What is the easiest way to implement a solution for this requirement?

+Use AWS KMS with automatic key rotation - Server-side encryption is the encryption of data at its destination by the application or service that receives it.
+Amazon S3 encrypts your data at the object level as it writes it to disks in its data centers and decrypts it for you when you access it.
+You have three mutually exclusive options, depending on how you choose to manage the encryption keys: Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3), Server-Side Encryption with Customer Master Keys (CMKs) Stored in AWS Key Management Service (SSE-KMS), Server-Side Encryption with Customer-Provided Keys (SSE-C).

+When you use server-side encryption with AWS KMS (SSE-KMS), you can use the default AWS managed CMK, or you can specify a customer managed CMK that you have already created.
+If you don't specify a customer managed CMK, Amazon S3 automatically creates an AWS managed CMK in your AWS account the first time that you add an object encrypted with SSE-KMS to a bucket.
+By default, Amazon S3 uses this CMK for SSE-KMS.

+You can choose to have AWS KMS automatically rotate CMKs every year, provided that those keys were generated within AWS KMS HSMs.

+ ### An organization recently began using AWS CodeCommit for its source control service.
+A compliance security team visiting the organization was auditing the software development process and noticed developers making many git push commands within their development machines.
+The compliance team requires that encryption be used for this activity.
+How can the organization ensure source code is encrypted in transit and at rest?

+** Repositories are automatically encrypted at rest**

+Data in AWS CodeCommit repositories is encrypted in transit and at rest.
+When data is pushed into an AWS CodeCommit repository (for example, by calling git push), AWS CodeCommit encrypts the received data as it is stored in the repository.

 # SHH Keys